zzwfox/stellar-paper-wallet/README.md

 # Stellar paper wallet
 Generates key-pair: public (address) and private key (secret).

-Run the code on github:
+Run the code on github test in firefox: https://zzwfox.github.io/stellar-paper-wallet/
-https://zzwfox.github.io/stellar-paper-wallet/

 Or download and run locally (works offline in your browser).